hyperspy/hyperspy/doc/user_guide/eds.rst

 .. versionadded:: 0.8

-The background can be subtracted from the X-ray intensities with the :py:meth:`~._signals.eds.EDSSpectrum.get_lines_intensity` method.
+The background can be subtracted from the X-ray intensities with :py:meth:`~._signals.eds.EDSSpectrum.get_lines_intensity`.
 The background value is obtained by averaging the intensity in two windows on each side of the X-ray line.
-The position of the windows can be estimated with the :py:meth:`~._signals.eds.EDSSpectrum.estimate_background_windows` method and can be plotted with the :py:meth:`~._signals.eds.EDSSpectrum.plot` method as follow.
-The integration windows are plotted with dashed lines.
+The position of the windows can be estimated using :py:meth:`~._signals.eds.EDSSpectrum.estimate_background_windows`, and can be plotted using :py:meth:`~._signals.eds.EDSSpectrum.plot`:

 .. code-block:: python